PapenfussLab/CNspector/README.md

 ### Reference files

-The following reference files are provided to support tools output conversion and for the browser in terms of annotations and bin sizes for computations –
+The following reference files are provided to support cnv tools output conversion and for the browser in terms of annotations and bin sizes for computations –

  1. annotations/browser